Olhaau/basics/README.md

-# basics
-Summary of basics
+# Summary of some basics